Hleephilip/CSG/README.md

     --mask_res 16 --posterior_guidance 5.0
 ```

+Synthesized and edited images are saved in `output/synth_edit` directory.

 ### Edit real images

 You can edit a real image with CSG.
 First, do the DDIM inversion using the command :